15 Unusual Things to Do in Sydney

 What if you could see all those majestic Sydney landmarks, like the Opera House, the Harbour Bridge, Sydney Harbour, and Bondi Beach, from above?

-This may not fit everyone’s budget, but if you’re looking for a rather unusual and unique once-in-a-lifetime type of experience in Sydney, a helicopter flight is something you’re not going to regret.
+This may not fit everyone’s budget, but if you’re looking for a unique, once-in-a-lifetime type of experience in Sydney, a helicopter flight is something you’re not going to regret.

 Recommended helicopter flights in Sydney: